7 Things Every Salon and Spa Should Communicate to Clients During COVID-19

 Your clients love your team.
 Whether your employees are stylists, colorists, nail technicians, massage therapists, wax specialists, estheticians, or cosmetologists, your community wants to know how they're doing.
 Don't forget about your front desk staff and managers, too.

 Have a different staff member share an Instagram story each day on your business's account.
 Have them show how they're coping (let them have fun with it!) and what they're most looking forward to when your business reopens.
-It's a great way to keep your business top of mind and show how strong your team is—even during a pandemic.
+It's a great way to keep your business top of mind, keeping your staff engaged, and show how strong your team is—even during a pandemic.

 4. The updates you’re making to your space